Particle algorithms for maximum likelihood training of latent variable models

 \subsection{Bayesian logistic regression}

-We consider the set-up described in~\cite[Sec.~4.1]{Debortoli2021} and employ the same dataset with $683$ datapoints, cf.\ App.~\ref{app:blr} for details.
+We consider the set-up described in~\citet[Sec.~4.1]{Debortoli2021} and employ the same dataset with $683$ datapoints, cf.\ App.~\ref{app:blr} for details.
 The latent variables are the $9$ regression weights.
-We assign an isotropic Gaussian prior $\cal{N}(\theta \bm{1}_{D_x},5 I_{D_x})$ to the weights and learn the scalar parameter $\theta$ from the data (i.e.\ we estimate the marginal likelihood's unique maximizer $\theta_*$, cf.\ Prop.~\ref{prop:blr} in App.~\ref{app:blr} for the uniqueness).
+We assign an isotropic Gaussian prior $\cal{N}(\theta \bm{1}_{D_x},5 I_{D_x})$ to the weights, and we estimate the marginal likelihood's unique maximizer $\theta_*$ (cf.\ Prop.~\ref{prop:blr} in App.~\ref{app:blr} for the uniqueness).

 We benchmark our algorithms against the Stochastic Optimization via Unadjusted Langevin (SOUL) algorithm\footnote{In \cite{Debortoli2021}, the authors allow for step sizes and particle numbers that change with $k$.
 To simplify the comparison and place all methods on equal footing, we fix a single step size $h$ and particle number $N$.}, recently proposed~\citep{Debortoli2021} to overcome the limited scalability of traditional MCMC EM variants.
 Because it is a coordinate-wise cousin of PGD~(Alg.~\ref{alg:pgd}), it allows for straightforward meaningful comparisons with our methods.
 SOUL approximates the (M) step by updating the parameter estimates using a single (stochastic) gradient step as we do in~(\ref{eq:IW2gradalg11}).
 For the (E) step, it instead runs a single ULA chain for $N$ steps, `warm-started' using the previous chain's final state ($X_{k}^1:=X_{k-1}^N$): for all $n\leq N-1$,